AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 ### Adobe Commerce developer or SI

-The developer or SI configures the SaaS Data Space as described in the Commerce Services section of the configuration.
-Commerce Services becomes available in the Admin Configuration sidebar when a SaaS module is installed.
+The developer or SI configures the SaaS data space as described in the Commerce Services section of the configuration.
+In the Admin, Commerce Services becomes available in the Configuration sidebar when a SaaS module is installed.

 ## Synchronize catalog data {#synchronize-catalog-data}